parasuramivln/PDC-support-web/software-docs/docs/rspt/index.md

 echo "Script finished at `date` on `hostname`"
 ```

-For information on how to submit jobs on Dardel, see `Queueing jobs <https://www.pdc.kth.se/support/documents/run_jobs/queueing_jobs.html>`_.
+For information on how to submit jobs on Dardel, see [Queueing jobs](https://www.pdc.kth.se/support/documents/run_jobs/queueing_jobs.html).